-Unique to each file name SAT.SYS.
+Unique to each disk structure is a file named SAT.SYS.
 This file reflects the current status of every addressable block on the disk.
 Only the monitor can modify the contents of SAT.SYS as a result of file creation, deletion, or space allocation, although this file may be read by any user.
 The SAT file consists of bits indicating both the portion of file storage in use and the portion that is available.
 To reduce the size of SAT.SYS, each bit can be used to represent a contiguous set of blocks called a cluster.
-Monitor overhead is decreased by assigning and releasing file storage in clusters of blocks than in single blocks.
+Monitor overhead is decreased by assigning and releasing file storage in clusters of blocks rather than in single blocks.

-If a particular bit is on, it indicates that the corresponding cluster is bad or nonexistent or has been allocated to a file.
+If a particular bit is set, it indicates that the corresponding cluster is bad, nonexistent, or allocated to a file.
 It may or may not contain data (i.e., files may contain allocated but unwritten clusters).
-If the bit is off, it indicates that the corresponding cluster is empty, or available to be written on.
+If the bit is cleared, it indicates that the corresponding cluster is empty, or available to be written on.